Apr 13, 2016

 A Gentleman's Game (2002) is about a teenage golf caddy (Mason) who discovers a dark sexual secret (not that dark secret) involving his best friend, and meanwhile tries to hide his interest in golf pro Foster Pearce (Gary Sinise).

-Now tall, slim, and square-jawed, Mason still acts occasionally, while working toward a degree in marine biology.
+Now tall, slim, and square-jawed, Mason still acts occasionally, when he can find time from his new career in marine biology

 Apr 10, 2016